MicrosoftDocs/winrt-api/windows.ui.popups/messagedialog.md

 Message dialogs should be used sparingly, and only for critical messages or simple questions that must block the user's flow.
 Here's an example of a dialog created by the code in the **Examples** section.

 <img src="images/MessageDialogWithTwoCommands.png" alt="Message dialog with two commands" />

-> [!NOTE]
-> To use an instance of this class in a desktop app (.NET or native C++), you must cast the instance to the [IInitializeWithWindow](/windows/win32/api/shobjidl_core/nn-shobjidl_core-iinitializewithwindow) interface and pass the owner window for the operation to the [Initialize](/windows/win32/api/shobjidl_core/nf-shobjidl_core-iinitializewithwindow-initialize) method.
-For more information, see [Classes that use IInitializeWithWindow](/windows/apps/desktop/modernize/desktop-to-uwp-supported-api#classes-that-use-iinitializewithwindow).

 ## -examples